NTNU-IndEcol/BuildME/docs/afn-mmv.md

-# Documentation on mixed-mode ventilation (MMV)
+# Documentation on mixed-mode ventilation (MMV) and Airflow Network (AFN)

-This document explains the implementation of thermal comfort-driven cooling in BuildME, which was done using mixed-mode ventilation (MMV).
+This document explains the implementation of thermal comfort-driven cooling in BuildME, which was done using mixed-mode ventilation.
 The procedure can generally be applied to any IDF file, although some limitations exist.
 The most important ones are listed in the summary below.
+This document explains also the motivation behind using AirflowNetwork objects in BuildME archetypes.

 Author: Kamila Krych